ncatlab/nlab-content/pages/1/5/3/2/2351/content.md

 A cartesian bicategory is a bicategory with properties that make it behave like a bicategory of generalized relations.
 The bicategory of relations of a regular category, the bicategory of spans in a finitely complete category, and the bicategory of modules (profunctors) in a finitely complete category are all examples of cartesian bicategories.

 The rough idea is that a cartesian bicategory, viewed as an abstract bicategory of relations, should possess a tensor product which behaves like cartesian product on relations, and therefore like a categorical product for relations that are "functional".
 The structure of such a tensor is property-like (is essentially unique when it exists).
-Like allegories, cartesian bicategories are a convenient abstract setting in which to study the calculus of relations, but unlike allegories they embrace important examples like $Span$ and $Mod$.
+Like allegories, cartesian bicategories provide a convenient abstract setting in which to study the calculus of relations, but unlike allegories they embrace other important examples like $Span$ and $Mod$.

 The original idea, due to Carboni and Walters, clearly envisioned these various examples but was initially confined to the locally posetal case; in part this was due to the lack at the time (circa 1987) of a solid theory of symmetric monoidal bicategories.
-In more recent years a full bicategorical treatment has been given, due principally to Carboni, Kelly, Verity, and Wood.
-The alternative treatment which we give below has not yet appeared in the literature as far as this author ([[Todd Trimble]]) is aware.
+In more recent years a full bicategorical treatment has emerged, due principally to Carboni, Kelly, Verity, and Wood.
+The alternative treatment we give below has not yet appeared in the literature as far as this author ([[Todd Trimble]]) is aware.

 ## Technical preliminaries

 Note: All compositions will be written in the traditional order, in which application proceeds from right to left.

-We work with familiar notions of bicategory theory (which we often call 2-categories) but in some cases under new names.
+We work with familiar notions of the theory of bicategories (which for reasons of consonance we also call 2-categories) but in some cases under new names.
 We calculate with pasting diagrams in 2-categories as if they were strict 2-categories.

 Our notion of morphism between 2-categories has gone under various names: "homomorphism" in the sense of B&#233;nabou, also known as "pseudofunctor" or weak 2-functor, where the structural constraints are isomorphisms.
 Here they are simply called **2-functors**.